Interpretable Model Summaries Using the Wasserstein Distance: Introduction

 \section{Introduction}

-Statistical and machine learning models are changing many scientific fields, including medicine, politics, finance, and technology.
+Statistical and machine learning models are changing many fields including medicine, politics, finance, and technology.
 Increasingly, these models diagnose diseases, predict elections, purchase stocks, and drive cars; however, interpreting these models can be difficult.
-This difficulty is problematic because these models are used to make high stake decisions, sometimes to disastrous results---like the flash stock market crash of 2010 or the documented racial bias in criminal sentencing models \citep{Treanor2015, Angwin2016}.
+This difficulty is problematic because these models are used to make high stake decisions, sometimes to disastrous results \citep{Angwin2016}.
 Because of their increasing use, understanding how these models function, and diagnosing why they fail, is important.

-Such models can be hard to understand because they function as black boxes, which \cite{Rudin2018} defines as a model that translates input data into predictions, but does ``not explain [its] predictions in a way that humans can understand."
-Models fall into this black-box territory because of the method chosen---e.g. the coefficients in the first layer of an eight layer neural network do not have an intuitive interpretation---or because the model is so large as to be uninterpretable---e.g. the logistic regression model discussed by \cite{Sur2019} that has 1,200 parameters.
+Such models can be hard to understand because they function as black boxes, which translate input data into predictions, but does ``not explain [its] predictions in a way that humans can understand" \citep{Rudin2018}.
+Models fall into this black-box territory because of the method chosen---e.g. the coefficients in the third layer of an eight layer neural network do not have an intuitive interpretation---or because the model is so large as to be uninterpretable---like the logistic regression model discussed by \cite{Sur2019} that has 1,200 parameters.